 The spectral shape functions, $S_{\rm{sw}}$ and $S_{\rm{turb}}$ determine the behavior of each contribution at low and high frequencies.
 These are \bea S_{\rm{sw}}(f) &=& \left(\frac{f}{f_{\rm{sw}}}\right)^3 \left(\frac{7}{4+3(f/f_{\rm{sw}})^2}\right)^{7/2},\nn\\ S_{\rm{turb}}(f) &=& \left(\frac{f}{f_{\rm{turb}}}\right)^3\frac{1}{[1+(f/f_{\rm{turb}})]^{11/3}(1+8\pi f/h_*)}\,. \eea

 Here, $h_*$ is the Hubble rate at $T=T_*$,

 The red-shifted peak frequencies, after taking into account the expansion of the universe, are,

 From the expressions of $\Omega_{\rm{sw}}$ and $\Omega_{\rm{turb}}$, it is clear that large $\a$ and small $\beta/H_*$ lead to a strong GW spectrum.
 The peak frequency is proportional to $T_n\sim v_R$ and hence, the peak shifts to the right for larger $v_R$.
 This is illustrated in fig.\,\ref{fig: gw_scatter}, where we show scatter plots of the parameter points for which $\a,~ \beta/H_*$, and $T_n$ have been computed.
 Each point represents the peak value corresponding to the GW spectrum, $h^2\Omega_\text{GW}$.
 The left panel shows that these points shift to the right as $v_R$ is progressively increased between $v_R=20,~30$ and $50$ TeV.
 The strength of the GW signature is not affected by varying $v_R$.
 The right panel shows the variation of $\a$ for the points corresponding to $v_R = 20,~30$, and $50$ TeV combined.
 There is clearly a positive correlation between large $\a$ and the strength of GW.
-The solid lines represent the power-law integrated sensitivity curves corresponding to planned detectors such as LISA, FP-DECIGO, BBO, Ultimate-DECIGO, ET, and CE.
-Points lying above the sensitivity curve of a detector would have strong detection prospects.
+The solid lines represent the power-law integrated sensitivity curves\,\cite{Thrane:2013oya} corresponding to various planned detectors calculated for an observation time of $\tau = 1$ year, and a threshold SNR=1 (see eq.\,(\ref{eq: SNR})).
+The curve for Ultimate-DECIGO is obtained following the prescription of ref.\,\cite{Kuroyanagi:2014qza}, while the other curves are taken from\,\cite{schmitz_2020_3689582}.
+Points lying above the sensitivity curve of a detector feature SNR$>1$, and have strong detection prospects.
 The DLRSM phase transition has good detection prospects for the detectors FP-DECIGO, BBO, and Ultimate-DECIGO for the chosen set of $v_R$ values.